pivotal-cf/docs-pks/bbr-backup.hbs.md

 ##<a id="overview"></a> Overview

-The BOSH Director, Tanzu Kubernetes Grid Integrated Edition Control Plane, and cluster deployments include custom back up and restore scripts which encapsulate the correct procedure for backing up and restoring the Director and Control Plane.
+The BOSH Director, {{  vars.product }} Control Plane, and cluster deployments include custom back up and restore scripts which encapsulate the correct procedure for backing up and restoring the Director and Control Plane.

 BBR orchestrates running the back up and restore scripts and transferring the generated backup artifacts to and from a backup directory.
 If configured correctly, BBR can use TLS to communicate securely with backup targets.

 * To perform a restore of the BOSH Director, see [Restore the BOSH Director](bbr-restore.html#redeploy-restore-director).
-* To perform a restore of the TKGI Control Plane, see [Restore the Tanzu Kubernetes Grid Integrated Edition Control Plane](bbr-restore.html#redeploy-restore-control-plane).
+* To perform a restore of the TKGI Control Plane, see [Restore the {{  vars.product }} Control Plane](bbr-restore.html#redeploy-restore-control-plane).
-* To perform a restore of a cluster deployment, see [Restore Tanzu Kubernetes Grid Integrated Edition Clusters](bbr-restore.html#redeploy-restore-clusters).
+* To perform a restore of a cluster deployment, see [Restore {{  vars.product }} Clusters](bbr-restore.html#redeploy-restore-clusters).

 To view the BBR release notes, see the Cloud Foundry documentation, [BOSH Backup and Restore Release Notes](https://docs.cloudfoundry.org/bbr/bbr-rn.html).